You can appeal the local authority’s decision on your child’s Education, Health and Care Plan (EHCP) after they assess your child if:

 You write to ask who will be leading the movement breaks.
 The occupational therapist (OT) says that they must be with a named person.
 This detail is added to the EHCP.

-You should ask for your child’s full school record if you think something’s missing from the assessment report.
+Ask for your child’s full school record if you think something is missing from the assessment report.
 Do this in writing.
 Try to be polite, particularly if the school is not being helpful.

 If the school will not give you the full school record, ask in a Freedom of Information request.
 The school must give you the full record after you do this.